Autonomous-Finance/aos-packages/packages/subscribable/README.md

     -- state change
     Counter = Counter + 1
     -- notifications
-    sub.checkNotifyTopic('even-counter') -- sends out notifications based on check and payload from the event check function you configured end
+    sub.checkNotifyTopic('even-counter') -- sends out notifications based on check and payload from the topic event check function you configured end
 )
 ```